-All scenarios, with the exception of the CAP Scenario, include the Gwydir WSP rules as described in the companion Model Build report.
+All scenarios, with the exception of the Cap Scenario, include the Macquarie WSP rules as described in the companion Model Build report.

-- The Cap Scenario includes changes to a range of water management rules, including supplementary access rules, environmental flow rules, and allocation rules. - The proposed floodplain harvesting accounting rules are included in the two scenarios which test the impact of these rules, i.e. the Valley Scale Compliance Scenario and the Individual Impact Scenario.
+The Cap Scenario includes a range of water management rules that pre-date the Macquarie WSP, including supplementary access rules, environmental flow rules, and allocation rules.

+The proposed floodplain harvesting accounting rules are included in the two scenarios which test the impact of these rules, i.e. the Valley Scale Compliance Scenario and the Individual Impact Scenario.